This page was most recently updated on May 8th, 2025

 Definition of Bullying

-A person is bullied when he or she is exposed, repeatedly, and over time, to negative actions on the part of one or more other persons, and he or she has difficulty defending him or herself.
+A person is bullied when they are exposed, repeatedly and over time, to negative actions on the part of one or more other people, and they have difficulty defending themselves.
 This definition includes three important components:

 1. Bullying is aggressive behavior that involves unwanted, negative actions.